I will show you how to create a marketing strategy for your Start-up business.

 To summarize, this marketing plan should provide the client with more traffic, so the Bounce Rate keeps small, and visitors convert one way or the other.

-8. What are the Sources of Traffic (Channels)
+8. What are the Traffic Sources?

 In our next step, a first goal can be to increase their traffic and reduce the Bounce Rate by 15-20 percent.
 Then they need to grow their traffic sources.